rtCamp/nginx-helper/readme.txt

 Just open this in a browser and the page will be purged instantly.
 Needless to say, this won't work, if you have a page or taxonomy called 'purge'.

-**Q. There's a 'faux purge all' button?
+**Q. There's a 'purge all' button?
 Does it purge the whole site?**

-This is a faux purge all.
-This just tries to cleanse all the cache in its own limited manner.
-There isn't and can't be a true purge all.
-See this discussion: http://wordpress.org/support/topic/feature-suggestion-for-additional-purge-options?replies=13.
+Yes, it does.
+It physically empties the cache directory.
+It is set by default to `/var/run/nginx-cache/`.

+If your cache directory is different, you can override this in your wp-config.php by adding `define('RT_WP_NGINX_HELPER_CACHE_PATH','/var/run/nginx-cache/');` Replace the path with your own.

 = FAQ - Nginx Map =